Juhyung8371/2D-Sandbox-Game/README.md

 Therefore, I made a 2D sandbox game engine from scratch with Java.

 I could've used existing libraries or game engines like Unity, Unreal, Godot, etc.
-However, I did not - hoping to get more in-depth insight into game development.
+However, I did not - hoping to get more in-depth insight into game development by starting from the very beginning.

 ## Object-Oriented-Programming Design